Stymfalia: History

+Archaeology

 Anastasios Orlandos excavated parts of the site for the Archaeological Society of Athens between 1924 and 1930.
 Since 1982, excavations of the site on the north shore of Lake Stymphalia have been under way, directed by Hector Williams for the University of British Columbia.
 Archaeological surveys and excavations have revealed a town refounded in the 4th century BC.
 The later city was laid out on a grid plan, with six-meter-wide roads running north–south every thirty metres, which intersected major east–west avenues at intervals over a hundred metres.
 Houses have also been identified, as have a theatre, a palaestra, a fountain house, several temples, and the sanctuary, where an inscription preserving the letters POLIAD... ("of Athena Polias") found by Orlandos in 1925, but now lost, seems to indicate Athena Polias as the divinity worshipped, though no further confirmation of this has been found.
 A graffito on a sherd from the site refers to the goddess of childbirth, Eilythyia.
 Large quantities of jewelry (mostly copper or bronze) suggest a sanctuary frequented by women; the partially preserved statue of a child supports the kourotrophic interpretation of the cult.
 In an annex to the temple, several dozen loom weights suggest the further presence of Athena in a weaving workshop.
-The sanctuary was destroyed, probably by the Romans in 146 BC, but later seems to have been at least revisited to judge from early to mid Roman pottery lamps from the area.

-There are four early Christian cemeteries.
-Just to the north of the ancient city are the remains of the medieval Cistercian monastery of Zaraka, also partially excavated by the Royal Canadian Institute.
-There are various other smaller sites scattered around the valley, but as yet there has been no systematic survey of them.
+The Christian cemeteries were partially excavated by the Canadian Institute.
+There are various other smaller sites scattered around the valley, but there has been no systematic survey of them.